f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-appconnect-waf/xc-console-demo-guide.rst

 7. Publish the LLM service from EKS as a local service in GKE:

-    7.1: Login to F5 XC Console
+     1. Login to F5 XC Console
+     2. Select the 'Web App & API Protection' service
+     3. Go to Manage-> Load Balancers -> Origin Pools and click on 'Add Origin Pool' 4.
+     5.